Hardware Wars: Video releases

 Hardware Wars had originally been available on film from Pyramid Films.
 It was first made available commercially on home video with the Warner Home Video release Hardware Wars, and Other Film Farces, which also included another Fosselius parody, Porklips Now.
 The tape also included Closet Cases of the Nerd Kind and the animation classic Bambi Meets Godzilla.

 To spoof the "Special Edition" re-release of Star Wars in 1997, which included additional scenes and more advanced digital special effects, Hardware Wars was re-released on VHS as a twenty-minute "Special Edition," with new digital "special defects."
 Fosselius did not participate in or approve of this release, as noted in a disclaimer on the packaging.

 The film was released on DVD in 2002 in its original form, with commentary tracks and other special features.

-It was later released on DVD again by Apprehensive Films for its 30th Anniversary.
+It was later released on DVD again by Apprehensive Films for its 30th anniversary.
 This release is approved and licensed from Ernie Fosselius.

+On April 23, 2024, MVD Rewind Collection re-released the short on DVD, and for the first time on Blu-ray two weeks later on May 7 containing a 2024 remastered 2K transfer from a 16mm reversal release print created by Vinegar Syndrome.
+The Blu-ray also contains a 2K HD transfer made in 2012 from the original camera negative supervised by Ernie Fosselius.